Exceedingly Mundane

 I know a lot of bloggers aren’t avid readers, but I am one of those who is.
 I read a lot more since Tim took up golf, LOL!
 I ended up reading 88 books last year (get it, 88 in 08?!), and will once again shoot for 75 or more this year.
 2007 was my highest year ever, when I read 104 books.
 I’m not sure I’ll top 100 ever again, but it was nice to do it that time.

-Anyway, I’ve read a whopping one book so far this year. :grin: We are staying pretty busy and I haven’t had much time to read.
+Anyway, I’ve read a whopping one book so far this year. 😀 We are staying pretty busy and I haven’t had much time to read.
 We have gotten some new games for the Wii lately, plus it’s hunting and football season (Tim’s other hobbies besides golf).
 Maybe once the Super Bowl is over, I’ll have a little more time to read.

 I was in Sam’s Club last weekend, stocking up on a few things, and I went to check out the books.
 Being an avid reader, I look at the book section in any store I go to (Walmart, Target, Sam’s and of course bookstores).
 I was really surprised to see that Sam’s is now selling the Sony E-reader.
 I was also surprised at its size.
 Not only is it smaller than I thought, but that thing is thin.
 I think the product info said it is 1/3 of an inch thick.
 I held my iPhone up to it and it is bigger than that, but it’s still a very manageable size.
 I guess seeing these things in person, as opposed to online, really makes a difference.
 I’ve heard so much about Amazon’s Kindle but I have never seen one in person.
 I have been thinking off and on, for a while now, about whether I would like one of these one day or not.